06 Jan How To Improve Pull-Ups

 Before Each Rep

-Before you initiate each rep, take a 360 degree breath of air in (pretend that you are trying to fill the entire area around your spine with air), do a 360 degree brace (your front, back, and sides should expand), tuck your ribs towards your hips, and squeeze your glutes, quads, and hamstrings.
+Before you initiate each rep, take a 360-degree breath of air in (pretend that you are trying to fill the entire area around your spine with air), do a 360-degree brace (your front, back, and sides should expand), tuck your ribs towards your hips, and squeeze your glutes, quads, and hamstrings.
 Doing all of the above will help you keep your body in a more stable position.
 A more stable and intentionally rigid body (in certain regions) will help you propel your body to and from the bar with more efficiency.
-I will talk about this in greater detail shortly.
+This will help you improve pull-ups, as I will talk about this in greater detail shortly.

 After You’ve Initiated The Pull-Up